nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/ssh-to-the-VM.md

     with this command: `sudo systemctl start xrdp`.
 After executing the above command, verify the status again to ensure xrdp is in a running state.

-Make xrdp to use the desktop environment we previously created:
+Make xrdp use the desktop environment we previously created:

     sudo sed -i.bak '/fi/a #xrdp multiple users configuration \n xfce-session \n' /etc/xrdp/startwm.sh